Or, “CatalystCon: where children teethe on cock rings and I shake the hand of the man who invented one of the best dildos in history”

-- Wore all of Lorax’s bat things (cape, pillow, stuffed animals) while brainstorming and giggling in her room late at night.
-That is all I can tell you… for now.
+- Wore all of Lorax’s bat things (cape, pillow, stuffed animals) while brainstorming and giggling in their room late at night.
+That is all I can tell you… for now. [edit: this is why.]

 - Dylan Ryan was just straight chillin’ in various locations as I walked around.
 As small and insular as our community can be, it makes everyone so accessible and human.
 (I was still too nervous to talk to her, though.)

 - Mused on some CineKink shorts with a dude whose name tag read simply “sex-positive feminist.”
 I told him to get on Twitter, so, GET ON IT DUDE.

 I’m sure others will write about the incredible sessions that took place, because they were incredible (I have SO MANY notes), and I’m still updating my Cataslyst highlight tweets list, but what really sealed the deal for me was all the interactions with people.
 There were times, sure, when I felt like just a lowly sex blogger.
 I am not sure if I identify with the “sex educator” label like others do, simply because it feels like a lot of responsibility.
 But the sentiment of so many presenters — that all of us matter, that we all have something to contribute to the world — is the best takeaway.

 It’s possible that I should’ve done this years ago.
 Very possible.
 But I also feel that this was the right moment.
 Years ago, I didn’t have this confidence, this sense that what I’m doing is worthwhile.
 Now I do, and Catalyst only strengthened those beliefs.
 It does feel a bit like a turning point — taking what’s been, for so long, something that mostly only existed on the internet, and transferring it into the world.
 And now, I really think I’m hooked.